Beverly Cleary School

 The Beverly Cleary School (BCS) is a public school in Portland, Oregon, United States.
 The school educates children in kindergarten through eighth-grade and is part of the Portland Public School District (PPS).
 Formed in 2007 as Hollyrood-Fernwood School, it was renamed for children's author and Fernwood alumna Beverly Cleary in 2008.
-The school uses two buildings located on the north and west edges of Grant Park which is home to the local feeder high school, Grant High School.
+The school is located one block south of Grant Park which is home to Grant High School.

 History

 The original Fernwood Grammar School was constructed in 1911.
 A Portland City Council requirement that all schools constructed after January 1, 1911, would have to be of fireproof construction led to Fernwood's brick and concrete design.
 The building was designed by the firm of Ellis F. Lawrence, who founded The University of Oregon School of Architecture and Allied Arts in 1914.
 Many design changes and additions accumulated over the next several decades, with the most significant changes occurring in the 1970s.
 On April 26, 1971, Superintendent Robert Blanchard proposed constructing a new Fernwood building to accommodate the school's conversion from grammar school (K–8) to middle school (6–8).
 The new building site was to have been 1 1/2 blocks west of the existing site.
 In 1972, Fernwood's attendance swelled to 915 middle schoolers.
 In 2002, a PPS-commissioned Long Range Facilities Plan suggested the building undergo major facility redevelopment.

 The Hollyrood building was constructed in 1958 at a cost of $198,000, in a direct response to the growing population of northeast Portland and the limitations of the Fernwood School.
 Hollyrood was considered at the time to be a temporary name.
 It was originally referred to as the Fernwood Annex and it was considered by PPS that the school would be constructed as an actual annex adjacent to the Fernwood building; however, the cost of construction would have been nearly twice as much.
 In 1964, two new classrooms were added to the east end of the building.
 In 1977, the school was converted for use as a K–3 school, with fourth-graders proceeding to Laurelhurst School for the final two years of their K–5 education.